ioccc-src/winner/2001/herrmann1/README.md

 ## Author's remarks:

-Many cool things have been done with the preprocessor, e.g. calculation of prime numbers or the tower of Hanoi.
+Many cool things have been done with the preprocessor, e.g. calculation of prime numbers or the Tower of Hanoi.
 However, up to now, no one proved that the preprocessor is Turing complete, and I wondered why.
 Well, the answer is simply that the preprocessor is _not_ Turing complete, at least not if the program